Rakesh-puli/REACT-NEW-FILE/README.md

    export default keycloak
     ```
 ## Usage

   The HelixSense user interface provides a user-friendly environment for sensor
   configuration.
 Here's how you can configure sensors:
- -  Log in to the HelixSense platform using your credentials.
+ -  Log in to the keycloak login page using your keycloak credentials.
  -  **Customers**:
    This section might display a list of customers, their information, and possibly allow users to perform actions related to customers, such as viewing details
    or managing customer data.